JackTschetter/Fuzzing-with-AFL-and-Heap-Attacks/README.md

 **afl-cc -g maze.c -o maze-for-afl**

 The maze that AFL needs to explore isn't really that large, but changing the input to the game randomly would still take a long time to get to the goal, because there are only a few legal commands.
 The most useful thing to do is to give it a dictionary of the legal commands in the game.
 This is like a simplified form of grammar-based fuzzing, where we just provide some useful tokens rather than a full grammar.
 We supplied a sample dictionary for students to use.
+This is available in this repository under src.<br>

+Another thing AFL needs to get started is a directory of seed inputs.
+A bunch of good seeds are potentially another way to give AFL information about what the input format should look like.
+On the other hand large seeds can cause some parts of AFL to slow down, so you can potentially put a lot of work into optimal seeds.
+But because we're already helping with the dictionary, choosing good inputs turns out not to be as important.
+Let's create a minimal set with just one

 ### Overflowing into an Adjacent Heap Object